-PBS is a leader in kid’s entertaining educational programming with shows such as Word Girl, Elmo and Super Why.
-Give your child the opportunity to strengthen his reading skills with a variety of reading games, based on PBS show characters, offered on the site.
+PBS is a leader in entertaining educational programming for kids with shows like Word Girl, Elmo, and Super Why.
+Help your child strengthen their reading skills with a variety of reading games based on PBS show characters.

-Children will delight in the opportunity to play these literature-based games that feature their favorite characters or storylines.
+Children will delight in the opportunity to play these literature-based games that feature their favorite characters and storylines.

-Choose from 10 exciting reading games that are geared for children in grades K-2.
+Choose from 10 exciting reading games geared for children in grades K-2.
 Flash Player is required.

 Readers are developed, not born.
-Browse the links below to find guides published by organizations interested in the promotion of early literacy and best instructional practices to achieve it.
+Browse the links below to find guides published by organizations interested in promoting early literacy and finding the best instructional practices to achieve it.

-From Scholastic comes this summary of research and expert opinion, which emphasizes the importance of providing frequent access and exposure to books when children are at a young age.
-In addition, emphasis is placed on offering a variety and choice of materials and the opportunity to have books read aloud to the developing reader.
+From Scholastic comes this summary of research and expert opinion, which emphasizes the importance of providing young children frequent access and exposure to books.
+Emphasis is placed on offering a variety and choice of materials and reading books aloud to the developing reader.

-This 64-page guide offers a summary of research by the National Reading Panel based on how to teach children to be successful readers.
-Suggestions for best instructional practices are made in the areas of phonics, phonemic awareness, fluency, comprehension and vocabulary.
+This 64-page guide summarizes research by the National Reading Panel based on how to teach children to be successful readers.
+Suggestions for best instructional practices are made in the areas of phonics, phonemic awareness, fluency, comprehension, and vocabulary.

-This guide, from Reading Rockets, offers practical advice and tips for parents on how to raise a child who likes to read.
+This guide from Reading Rockets offers parents practical advice and tips on how to raise a child who likes to read.

 Children’s Literature Teaching Resources

 When you teach children’s literature, you not only help children develop literacy skills, you also foster within them an appreciation of all that literature has to offer.
-Browse the links below to find ideas, lesson plans and activities that will help you engage your students.
+Browse the links below to find ideas, lesson plans, and activities that will engage your students.

-Book reviews for children’s books, curriculum implementation ideas and professional topics are what you’ll find at this site created by the late Carol Hurst who was a well-known lecturer, author and language arts consultant.
+Book reviews for children’s books, curriculum implementation ideas, and professional topics are what you’ll find at this site created by the late Carol Hurst, a well-known lecturer, author, and language arts consultant.

-Teach with Picture Books is a helpful resource to learn about ideas, activities and games that you can use with picture books to enhance instruction in grades 3 to 8.
+Teach with Picture Books is a helpful resource to learn about ideas, activities, and games that you can use with picture books to enhance instruction in grades three to eight.

-Enjoy free, kid-friendly news stories that are perfect to use with students in grades 2 to 8.
+Enjoy free, kid-friendly news stories that are perfect to use with students in grades two to eight.
 The authors provide the appropriate vocabulary and context for every news story they write and include critical thinking questions.

 Improve the reading fluency of your students in a fun way.
 Children’s author Aaron Shepard offers free access to an acclaimed series of Reader’s Theater scripts that you can use in your classroom.
 He also offers tips for making the most of Reader’s Theater with your students.

-Find links to engaging lesson plans, whimsical printables and fun-filled activities related to various books written by Dr. Seuss.
+Find links to engaging lesson plans, whimsical printables, and fun-filled activities related to various Dr. Seuss books.

 This site is an online video library that features Screen Actors Guild (SAG) members, such as Kevin Costner and Christian Slater, reading children’s books aloud.
 Lesson plans and activity guides are available to download for each book.

-Find poetry performance tips, lists of children’s poetic term and forms and a poetry video library that contains over 100 videos of poem presentations and interviews with poets.
+Find poetry performance tips, lists of children’s poetic terms and forms, and a poetry video library with more than 100 videos of poem presentations and interviews with poets.

-Self-sacrifice, service and helping others are traits that all children should have the opportunity to learn.
+Self-sacrifice, service, and helping others are traits that all children should have the opportunity to learn.
 Check out this link for examples of children’s books that offer examples of service within their stories.
-Also included for each book: grade level recommendations, summaries and a peek inside.
+Also included for each book are grade-level recommendations, summaries, and a peek inside.

 Keep updated about the newest and best books published for children via the booklists and webcasts on this site.

 From Annenberg Learner, these literature interactives can help your students learn the elements of a story.
-In addition, literature interactives are available for teachers such as how to assess comprehension or annotate text.
+Literature interactives are also available for teachers, such as how to assess comprehension or annotate text.

-A collection of audio resources from the BBC that serve to stimulate children’s imaginations and inspire them to love reading.
+This collection of audio resources from the BBC will stimulate children’s imaginations and inspire them to love reading.

 Children’s Literature Study Resources

 Utilize a study guide that explains three reading methods for promoting fluency and comprehension.
-Methods include Reader’s Theatre, performing poetry and choral reading.
+Methods include Reader’s Theater, performing poetry, and choral reading.

-Video examples of excellent teaching practices in literature for grades 6-8 are provided at this link to help teachers improve their teaching methods.
+These video examples of excellent literature teaching practices for grades six to eight can help educators improve their teaching methods.

 This is like one-stop shopping for all your study material needs.
-Find free book notes, study guides, book and chapter summaries and more from this literature study guide search engine that has links to the materials from more than 23 online providers.
+Find free book notes, study guides, book and chapter summaries, and more from this literature study guide search engine that has links to materials from more than 23 online providers.